Chapter 2. Prepare the installation

 - Integrating with Git services providers, to fetch and validate devfiles and authentication.

-The OpenShift Dev Spaces server is a Java web service exposing an HTTP REST API and needs access to:
+The OpenShift Dev Spaces server is a Java web service exposing a Hypertext Transfer Protocol (HTTP) REST API and needs access to:

 - Git service providers